ddhruvin/Interactly-task-Dhruvin-/README.md

 I first pre-processed the data:
 1. saved into csv format
-2. Experience column, I deleted the 'years' so the column can be integer instead of string
+2. Experience column, I deleted the 'years' so the column can be decimal_128 instead of string

+Then Data was inported then into mongodb collections